vapaee/web3-octopus/README.md

 ];
 octopus.registerServices(services);
 octopus.init({
-    multisession: true, // if false, W3oSessionManager we maitain always one open session and logout the user if the network changes
+    multiSession: true, // if false, W3oSessionManager will maintain only one open session and logout the user if the network changes
 });

 export function getOctopus(): Web3Octopus<IMyServices> {